Bareilly division

 Bareilly is the medical hub of Uttar Pradesh, one of the biggest industrial areas and the third fastest developing city of Uttar Pradesh.

 Budaun is a politically sensational and historical city and has many historical sites, one of the oldest existing city of India, and was the capital of India during Iltutmish's rule.
 It is also the sixth fastest developing city in Uttar Pradesh.

-Shahjahanpur is also one of the main cities of west Uttar Pradesh.
+Shahjahanpur is also one of the main cities of western Uttar Pradesh.